Lakens/statistical_inferences/docs/09-equivalencetest.md

 ## NOTE: n is number in *each* group
 ```

 We see the sample size has now increased to 109 participants in each condition.
 As mentioned before, it is not necessary to perform a two-sided equivalence test.
 It is also possible to perform a one-sided equivalence test.
 An example of a situation where such a directional test is appropriate is a replication study.
-If a previous study observed an effect of d = 0.48, and you perform a replication study, you might decide to consider any effect smaller than d = 0.2 a failure to replicate - including any effect in the opposite direction, such as an effect of d = -0.3.
+If a previous study observed an effect of *d* =0.48, and you perform a replication study, you might decide to consider any effect smaller than *d* =0.2 a failure to replicate - including any effect in the opposite direction, such as an effect of *d* =-0.3.
 Although most software for equivalence tests requires you to specify an upper and lower bound for an equivalence range, you can mimic a one-sided test by setting the equivalence bound in the direction you want to ignore to a low value so that the one-sided test against this value will always be statistically significant.
 This can also be used to perform a power analysis for a minimum effect test, where one bound is the minimum effect of interest, and the other bound is set to an extreme value on the other side of the expected effect size.

 In the power analysis for an equivalence test example below, the lower bound is set to -5 (it should be set low enough such that lowering it even further has no noticeable effect).
 We see that the new power function in the TOSTER package takes the directional prediction into account, and just as with directional predictions in a nil null hypothesis test, a directional prediction in an equivalence test is more efficient, and only 70 observations are needed to achieve 90% power.